Cartesolaire.brussels - Zonnekaart.brussels

 cartostation

-, deployed under the name Geodata within the Brussels Environment department.
+, deployed under the name Geodata within the Brussels Environment

-scientifically valid information.
+provide synthetic and scientifically valid information.

-The cartographic consultation interface is combined with a yield calculator
+The cartographic consultation interface is combined with a yield

 The solar potential register data is generated

-on the basis of 3D data for the region (UrbIS-3D), weather data (TMY), and a
+on the basis of 3D data for the region (UrbIS-3D), weather data

-statistical analysis of obstacles to the installation of panels by building
+(TMY), and a statistical analysis of obstacles to the installation

-The shading of surrounding buildings is also taken into account in the
+The shading of surrounding buildings is also taken into account in

-calculation for each of the region's one million roof areas.
+the calculation for each of the region's one million roof areas.

 The remote sensing tool enables pre-categorised objects to be encoded on the basis of an orthophoto and a chosen reference frame (e.g. the land register).
 It was developed as part of the Brussels-Capital Region's solar cadastre.